ldu4/linux/Documentation/media/uapi/cec/cec-ioc-dqevent.rst

        -  ``ts``

-       -  Timestamp of the event in ns.
+       -  :cspan:`1` Timestamp of the event in ns.

 	  The timestamp has been taken from the ``CLOCK_MONOTONIC`` clock.
-To access the same clock from userspace use :c:func:`clock_gettime(2)`.
+To access the same clock from userspace use :c:func:`clock_gettime`.

-       -

     -  .. row 2